ent-framework/fe-ent-core/support/ent-vue-scripts/README.md

-# Arco Vue Scripts
+# Ent Vue Scripts

-A collection of commands used in the Arco Design Vue component library
+A collection of commands used in the Ent frame work component library

 ## Installation

 ```
-npm install @arco-design/arco-vue-scripts
+npm install fe-ent-vue-scripts
 ```

 ## Commands